Coping With Vision Loss: Tools And Support That Truly Helped Me

 Why what you’re feeling is valid—and what to expect as you adapt Losing vision isn’t just a physical change—it’s an emotional and psychological journey that can take you by surprise.
 Even if the diagnosis was expected or gradual, the emotional reactions that follow often aren’t.
 And if you’re anything like I was, you might not … Read more

-My Macular Degeneration Diagnosis – The Moment Everything Changed
+My Macular Degeneration Diagnosis

 An eye doctor explains a diagnosis of macular degeneration to a middle-aged woman during an exam in a bright clinic.

-Welcome To My Journey with Low Vision
+Welcome To My Journey: Living with Low Vision

 a woman sitting on a park bench looking into the distance